-The Oriental Shorthair resulted from the crossbreeding of a number of other cat breeds.
+The oriental shorthair resulted from the crossbreeding of several other cat breeds.
 In the wake of World War II, many domestic cat breeds were in jeopardy.
-To revive the Siamese, breeders in England began introducing Russian Blue, Abyssinian, and British Shorthairs into their lines.
-The result was non-pointed kittens that were eventually bred back to Siamese cats.
-Those subsequent crosses produced Siamese-pointed kittens that would carry on the breed, along with unique and elegant color combinations that became the foundation for the breed we know as the Oriental.
+To revive the Siamese, English breeders introduced Russian blues, Abyssinians, and British shorthairs into their lines.

-At first, each non-pointed color received a unique breed distinction, but it was soon realized that the gene pool of these cats would result in an vast amount of color combinations.
-To simplify things, all non-pointed kittens became known as Orientals.
+At first, each non-pointed hybrid received a unique breed distinction, but breeders soon realized that the gene pool of these cats harbored a vast array of color combinations.
+To simplify classification, all non-pointed kittens became known as orientals.

-The Oriental was introduced to the United States in the 1970’s and quickly gained championship status from the Cat Fanciers’ Association (CFA) in 1977.
-Initially the breed was only a short-haired variety, but further crossbreeding in the United States led to both the Oriental Shorthair and Oriental Longhair breed varieties.
-The Oriental Longhair received championship status from the CFA in 1995.
+The oriental was introduced to the United States in the 1970s and quickly gained championship status from the Cat Fanciers’ Association (CFA) in 1977.
+Initially, the breed was only a short-haired variety, but further crossbreeding in the US led to both the oriental shorthair and oriental longhair breed varieties.
+The oriental longhair received championship status from the CFA in 1995.

-Crossbreeding in the United States also further expanded the cat’s coat color combinations, leading to the approximate 300 varieties of colors and patterns existing today.
-The Oriental is sometimes referred to as the "rainbow cat" for its colorful coat.
+Crossbreeding in the United States further expanded the breed's coat color combinations, leading to the approximate 300 varieties of colors and patterns existing today.
+The oriental is sometimes called the "rainbow cat" for its colorful coat.

 Oriental Shorthair Care

-A smooth, silky coat that lies close to the body accents the breed’s angular face, wide-set ears, and long legs.
-The coat is low-maintenance, with the Oriental Shorthair doing an excellent job of self-grooming.
+The oriental's short, silky coat is low-maintenance, and this cat does an excellent job of self-grooming.
 However, your cat might appreciate an occasional brushing to remove any loose hair and stimulate the skin.

 Common Health Problems

-With a genetic history closely intertwined with the Siamese, Oriental Shorthairs are predisposed to the same health problems as their pointed relatives.
-In general, however, the breed is generally considered to be healthy.
+With a genetic history closely intertwined with the Siamese, oriental shorthairs are predisposed to the same health problems as their pointed relatives.
+In general, however, the breed is considered healthy.

 Diet and Nutrition